Year 2000 problem: United States

 In 1998, the United States government responded to the Y2K threat by passing the Year 2000 Information and Readiness Disclosure Act, by working with private sector counterparts in order to ensure readiness, and by creating internal continuity of operations plans in the event of problems and set limits to certain potential liabilities of companies with respect to disclosures about their year 2000 programs.
-The effort was coordinated by the President's Council on Year 2000 Conversion, headed by John Koskinen, in coordination with the then-independent Federal Emergency Management Agency (FEMA), and an interim Critical Infrastructure Protection Group within the Department of Justice.
+The effort was coordinated by the President's Council on Year 2000 Conversion, headed by John Koskinen, in coordination with the Federal Emergency Management Agency (FEMA), and an interim Critical Infrastructure Protection Group within the Department of Justice.

 The US government followed a three-part approach to the problem: (1) outreach and advocacy, (2) monitoring and assessment, and (3) contingency planning and regulation.

-A feature of US government outreach was Y2K websites, including Y2K.GOV, many of which have become inaccessible in the years since 2000.
+A feature of US government outreach was Y2K websites, including y2k.gov, many of which have become inaccessible in the years since 2000.
 Some of these websites have been archived by the National Archives and Records Administration or the Wayback Machine.

 Each federal agency had its own Y2K task force which worked with its private sector counterparts; for example, the FCC had the FCC Year 2000 Task Force.

 Most industries had contingency plans that relied upon the internet for backup communications.
 As no federal agency had clear authority with regard to the internet at this time (it had passed from the Department of Defense to the National Science Foundation and then to the Department of Commerce), no agency was assessing the readiness of the internet itself.
 Therefore, on 30 July 1999, the White House held the White House Internet Y2K Roundtable.

 The U.S. government also established the Center for Year 2000 Strategic Stability as a joint operation with the Russian Federation.
 It was a liaison operation designed to mitigate the possibility of false positive readings in each nation's nuclear attack early warning systems.

 International cooperation

 The International Y2K Cooperation Center (IY2KCC) was established at the behest of national Y2K coordinators from over 120 countries when they met at the First Global Meeting of National Y2K Coordinators at the United Nations in December 1998.
-IY2KCC established an office in Washington, D.C. in March 1999.
+IY2KCC established an office in Washington, D.C., in March 1999.
 Funding was provided by the World Bank, and Bruce W. McConnell was appointed as director.

 IY2KCC's mission was to "promote increased strategic cooperation and action among governments, peoples, and the private sector to minimize adverse Y2K effects on the global society and economy."
 Activities of IY2KCC were conducted in six areas: